charmbracelet/bubbletea/tutorials/basics/README.md

 ## The Update Function

 Next we'll define the update function.
 The update function is called when "things happen."
-It's job is to look at what has happened and return an updated model in response to whatever happened.
+Its job is to look at what has happened and return an updated model in response to whatever happened.
 It can also return a `Cmd` and make more things happen, but for now don't worry about that part.